Erick Tsang: Patriots-only elections

-In February 2021, Tsang announced that under the government's plan to mandate district councillors take an oath of loyalty to the government, four pro-democracy district councillors (Lester Shum, Tiffany Yuen, Fergus Leung and Tat Cheng) would lose their seats.
-In response, Shum said that the government was crushing dissent.
-Also in February 2021, Tsang said "You cannot say that you are patriotic but you do not love the leadership of the Chinese Communist Party or you do not respect it - this does not make sense."
-In addition, on the potential changes to the electoral system from Beijing, Tsang said that "When the central government reaches a concrete decision, we will fully cooperate."
-In March 2021, Tsang officially introduced the bill that would force district councillors to take an oath, stating that he would like it "passed as soon as possible."
+In 2021, Tsang said district councillors will be required to take an oath to pledge loyalty to the government under the National Security Law, adding that "You cannot say that you are patriotic but you do not love the leadership of the Chinese Communist Party or you do not respect it - this does not make sense."
+Opposition decried the new requirement as to crushing dissent.
+The bill was introduced in March 2021; Tsang stated that he would like it "passed as soon as possible."